Cash Games, Poker Basics, Poker Strategy, Tournaments

 Rule of Two and Four in Poker – Quick Way to Calculate Poker Equity

-While doing the full equity calculation mid-hand can be a bit tricky and daunting, as well as not very precise, there is another way of coming up with a similarly accurate equity number, using the rule of two and four.
+While doing the full equity calculation mid-hand can be a bit tricky and daunting, and not very precise, there is another way to come up with a similarly accurate equity number using the rule of two and four.

 The rule of two and four is as simple as it sounds.
 Doing simple multiplication will give you your approximate equity in just seconds.